 Dr. Edelman came to MIT following a distinguished career managing domestic and foreign technology policy in the U.S. federal government.
 Until January 2017, Edelman served at the White House as Special Assistant to the President for Economic and Technology Policy at the National Economic Council (NEC) and the Office of Science & Technology Policy (OSTP).
 In that role he led the White House team focusing on the digital economy and quarterbacked the Administration’s regulatory approach to numerous emerging technologies.

-In his six years at the White House he led the development of and co-authored over a dozen legislative proposals, national strategies, Executive Orders, and Presidential reports — including the High Tech Patent Task Force; the Big Data Report to the President; EU-U.S. data privacy frameworks; and various consumer privacy bills.
-He also led engagement with over 100 technology companies; advised the President on a range of emerging technologies such as big data, drones, and autonomous vehicles; and designed and managed over $15 billion of signature programs focused on technology, education, and economic opportunity.
+In his six years at the White House he led the development of and co-authored over a dozen legislative proposals, national strategies, Executive Orders, and Presidential reports.
+He also advised the President on a range of emerging technologies such as AI, drones, and autonomous vehicles; and designed and managed over $15 billion of programs focused on technology, education, and economic opportunity.

 From 2010 – 2012 Edelman served as the first Director for International Cyber Policy on the National Security Council (NSC) — making him, upon appointment, the youngest Director in the NSC’s seventy-year history.
 Previously, he helped found the State Department’s Office of Cyber Affairs, where he developed the U.S. government's early diplomatic strategy and legal doctrine on cyber issues, and served as the United States' lead negotiator on Internet issues at the United Nations, for which he was recognized with the State Department's Superior Honor Award and twice its Meritorious Honor Award.